sandermangel/beforeYouPostHereDidYouTry-magento1/README.md

 1. Check file permissions on `media` folder (775 for directory and 664 for files)
 2. Check if the file owner is correct (could be `root:root`)
 3. Flush first image cache and then regular cache

+### <a name="cronjob-not-running"></a>Cronjob not running

+> One or more, or all cronjobs in Magento fail to run

+1. Install [Aoe Scheduler](https://github.com/AOEpeople/Aoe_Scheduler/) to an overview of tasks
+2. Empty the `cron_schedule` table and ensure Magento rebuilds it
+3. Check config XMLs for syntax errors, a syntax error might cause cronjobs not to be picked up
+4. Check logs and Aoe Scheduler for errors thrown in cronjobs.
+If one fails, the ones afterwards will too.
+5. Call the cronjob method directly from a script (`[Namespace]_[Module]_Model_Cron::theMethod()`).
+Does it execute like expected?
+6. Check if the cronjob in Linux has any issues using this answer http://stackoverflow.com/a/2264897/387136